- The Cotswold Way

 Arrive Chipping Campden.Travel to Chipping Campden where your first night’s accommodation is booked.
 Have a relaxing evening before your start.
 Chipping Campden is a historic market town and beautiful example of Cotswold stone craftsmanship.

-Chipping Campden to Wood Stanway Walking from Chipping Campden, one of the best of the Cotswold market towns, the trail climbs on to an escarpment offering fine views across the Vale of Evesham.
-You then walk through the picturesque town of Broadway with its honey coloured houses and fine old English tea rooms.
-The trail for the day continues until you reach Wood Stanway.
-[Approx 12 Miles / 20 Kms]
+Chipping Campden to Broadway Walking from Chipping Campden, one of the best of the Cotswold market towns, the trail climbs on to an escarpment offering fine views across the Vale of Evesham.
+You then walk throughto the picturesque town of Broadway with its honey coloured houses and fine old English tea rooms.
+A nice easy start to your Cotswold walking holiday.
+[Approx 6 Miles / 10 Kms]

 Birdlip to Painswick.The route passes close to the Roman Villa at Witcombe, where a bath house and fine mosaics have been unearthed & worth a look if time permits.
 Cooper’s Hill offers fine views and is today famous for its annual “Cheese rolling” event.
-Painswick, a fine, small Cotswold market town with streets dating back to the 13th century.
+Painswick,is a pretty Cotswold market town with streets dating back to the 13th century.
 The local stone is light grey giving the town a different feel for a normal Cotswold town.
 [Approx 9 Miles / 14 Kms]

 Cold Ashton to Bath.The route now descends into a lovely valley at Lower Hamswell then climbs to the Civil War battle site of Lansdown and levels out past an ancient hill fort and Bath race course.
 It slowly descends through farmland down to the fine regency Spa city of Bath and the conclusion of the route at Bath Abbey.
 [Approx 10 Miles / 16 Kms]